ScioShield/Tartarus/README.md

 | Pass   |  Yes  |  Allow HTTPS and SSH          | WAN             | TCP      | Any     | (self)      | 22, 443                     |
 | Pass   |  Yes  |  Allow All from LAN           | LAN             | ANY      | Any     | ANY         | ANY                         |

 All hosts have static IP addresses assigned in the the Vagrant file.
 All hosts also have 2 interfaces, the first is the default NAT type that Vagrant needs to manage the VMs via SSH / winrm, the second interface is the statically assigned one.
-We "cost out" the first interface by some metic trickery, this doesn't disable the interface entirely so it is still possible to reach the outside, even if you enforce FW rules however for the most part the firewall rules are respected.
+We "cost out" the first interface by some metric trickery, this doesn't disable the interface entirely so it is still possible to reach the outside, even if you enforce FW rules however for the most part the firewall rules are respected.

 ## Note
 **This is not for production!**